movementlabsxyz/MIP/MIP/mip-42/README.md

     - The voucher defines its curve in terms of some inverse of the participation rate of FFS.
     - Participation can be measured in terms of variables such as stake and throughput.
     - Generally, tying voucher curves to participation results in conditions which may incentivize inducing unfavorable participation rates to reap greater benefits of the voucher.
-    - If rewards are freely tradeable and not marked with an epoch, LP token holders may wait to redeem their rewards until participation is low, preventing actual low-participation committee members from benefitting from this incentive.
+    - If rewards are freely tradable and not marked with an epoch, LP token holders may wait to redeem their rewards until participation is low, preventing actual low-participation committee members from benefitting from this incentive.
 For this reason, in most cases, FFS itself should handle low-participation incentives rather than the LP token, i.e., by issuing greater rewards during periods of low participation.
 5. **LP Token Futures Voucher**:
    - Let $\alpha$ represent the future multiplier for the LP token in the voucher.
 The governing token issues vouchers redeemable for $\alpha \cdot \text{LP}$ at a future time $t_f$.
    - Users can either claim the L1 staking token immediately or wait to claim the LP token later, with the future multiplier.
    - When L1 price appreciation outpaces $\alpha$, it incentivizes LP token holding, as users anticipate a higher future payoff.
 Because LP token then has a greater market value, FFS can reward LP token holders with a smaller number of LP tokens.
 FFS need only look-up the volume of futures held to determine the appropriate reward rate.
    - This dynamic strengthens the correlation between LP and L1 values, stabilizing LP token depreciation and aligning incentives around L1’s future value.
 Importantly, it also allows the reward rate to capture market effects that counteract the negative interest rate on LP holdings.

 ### Standard Demurrage Strategy

 We propose a standard demurrage strategy for NB-FFS Decoupled Demurrage consisting of three key components:

 1. **Step-down to Asymptotic (SDA) Voucher Curve**:
     - The governing body issues vouchers with a step-down curve.
 This curve is defined by a series of steps, each with a fixed value of the L1 staking token that can be purchased with the LP token.
     - After a fixed number of steps, the voucher curve becomes asymptotic.
 This ensures that the LP token retains some value even as the supply increases indefinitely.
     - This removes complexities associated with governance and participation-based vouchers, as the voucher curve is fixed and transparent.